Study type

 Main study objective

 The aim of the study is to evaluate the long-term safety profile of emicizumab in patients with moderate congenital Haemophilia A (FVIII 1%-5%) without FVIII inhibitors and with severe bleeding phenotype and who are exposed to emicizumab in real-world settings, with a specific focus on thromboembolic (TE) events.
-The primary objective for this study is to determine the incidence of TE events.

 Setting